WHOH813/NewHopeResourceGroup/about.md

 ---
 layout: default
-title: About Us
+title: "About Us"
 ---

-## About Wright's Heart of Hope
+# About Us

-Wright's Heart of Hope is dedicated to providing shelter, support, and hope to those in need.
-Our mission is to create a better future for everyone by offering housing stability and essential resources.
+Welcome to the About page of Wright's Heart of Hope.
+Here you can find more information about our mission and values.